 So, previously, my Star Wars: The Force Awakens phone theme looked like this.

 Avengers: Age of Ultron

 Prior to Star Wars: The Force Awakens taking over my phone, Avengers: Age of Ultron occupied my mobile device for months.
-Captain America posed for my phone wallpaper, and I matched it with a funked-up remix of the Avengers theme.
+Captain America posed for my phone wallpaper (he’s my favorite), and I matched it with a funked-up remix of the Avengers theme.
 My text tone came courtesy of the Jarvis app you can download from iTunes.
 He said, “Excuse me, there is a message for you.”
 Jarvis made me feel like a genius billionaire playboy philanthropist.

-So the Avengers phone wallpaper and movie ringtone went like this.
+So my phone’s wallpaper and movie ringtone for the Avengers went like this.

 If you’re a loyal read of this website (and why wouldn’t you be?), you know that I bleed red and gold for Gryffindor; I am a die-hard Harry Potter fan.
-My default phone wallpaper and movie ringtone — my mobile blankie, if you will — is the book cover of Harry Potter and the Order of the Phoenix, or Harry Potter and the Deathly Hallows, my favorite books in the series, and “Hedwig’s Theme.”
+My phone’ wallpaper and movie ringtone by default — my mobile blankie, if you will — is the book cover of Harry Potter and the Order of the Phoenix, or Harry Potter and the Deathly Hallows, which are my favorite books in the series, and “Hedwig’s Theme.”
 The text tone is an owl hooting, so I can pretend Hedwig is delivering a message herself.

 Thanks for reading!
 Sign up for my newsletter to get new blog posts before they’re published.
 As a thank you, I’ll thrown in a free guide to Netflix with hundreds of secret codes.